 Current Australia Day Award Recipients

-The 2019 Citizen of the Year Award is presented to Bill and Betty Lucas.
+I am privileged to announce the 2020 Citizen of the Year Award is presented to Mr John Furnell.

 Each year the Burdekin Shire Council sponsors the Acquisitive Art Prize section of the Burdekin Art Society Water Festival Exhibition.